 1946 -

-A second generation Canadian soldier, Roméo was born in the Netherlands to Staff Sergeant Roméo Dallaire and Catherine Vermaesen.
-He spent his childhood in Montreal, entered CMR de Saint-Jean in 1964, graduated from RMC in 1969 with a BSc and was commissioned into The Royal Regiment of Canadian Artillery.
+A second-generation Canadian soldier, Dallaire was born in the Netherlands.
+He spent his childhood in Montreal, entered CMR Saint-Jean in 1964, graduated from RMC in 1969 with a Bachelor of Science degree and was commissioned into The Royal Regiment of Canadian Artillery.
 Subsequently, he attended the Canadian Land Force Command and Staff College, the US Marine Corps Command and Staff College, and the British Higher Command and Staff Course.

-LCol Dallaire commanded the 5e Régiment d’artillerie légère du Canada, was Director of Land Requirements for four years, was promoted to BGen and appointed Commandant of CMR from 1989 to 1991, and then commanded the 5e Groupe-brigade mécanisé du Canada in Valcartier.
+Dallaire commanded the 5e Régiment d’artillerie légère du Canada, was Director of Land Requirements for four years, was promoted to Brigadier-General and appointed Commandant of CMR Saint-Jean from 1989 to 1991.
+He then commanded the 5e Groupe-brigade mécanisé du Canada in Valcartier.

 Over 800 000 Rwandans perished and almost four million were displaced in three months.
 Dallaire’s contingent remained in Rwanda, under constant threat, determined to be witnesses of the genocide and protect those who sought refuge.
 His influence is credited with saving some 32 000 Rwandans from massacre.